terraform-linters/tflint-ruleset-terraform/docs/rules/terraform_required_providers.md

 ```

 Provider version constraints can be specified using a [version argument within a provider block](https://www.terraform.io/docs/configuration/providers.html#provider-versions) for backwards compatibility.
 This approach is now discouraged, particularly for child modules.

+Optionally, you can disable enforcement of either `source` or `version` by setting the corresponding attribute in the rule configuration to `false`.